 Their reactions both touched me and made me curious.
 Why was my “defeat” so uncomfortable for them?
 The experience was apparently so dark, a couple of them never came back to Riding the Dragon.

 Beyond the power struggles between the masculine and the feminine is ultimately each of our fear of powerlessness.
 Especially in the western world, we spend all of our lives striving to feel powerful, valuable and good about ourselves through everything from academics to sports to career and relationships.

 But what if power is not something to strive for, but rather a place to surrender into?
 What if we can only know our power by deeply feeling into our wounds and judgments around powerlessness?

 The difference between surrendering sexually with another when we’re in love versus being forced to surrender through violation is that the latter is against our will.
 If will is the place where each of us and God meet – where personal and universal will merge – and we claim our divine authority – then sexual violation is also a violation of one’s spirituality.

 This is why the effects of rape last so long.
 After I was raped, I could no longer trust or believe in any kind of God or “Good Orderly Direction” in life.
-Or if there was a divine order, I was somehow not a part of it.
+Or if there was a divine order, I was not a part of it.
 Though I pretended to have faith, doubt became my spiritual doctrine.
-My only reliable source became my survivor self.
+My only reliable source became my survivor instinct.

 As I write this, I can feel my heart pounding.
 I feel the preciousness of my blood, of life flowing through my veins.
 I feel the grief of the girl who had to just lay there while her soul bled out.
 I feel my helplessness in ever finding her in the dark maze of my subconscious.
-I no longer feel angry at them.
+I no longer feel angry at the violators.
 I just want her back.
 I don’t necessarily want to know what God is.
 I just want to know she’s alive.